Britax B-Safe 35 Review

 Ease of Install - Without the Base

-This seat has the American belt path and is not color coded.
-We prefer the European belt path, as it feels more stable in our opinion because it utilizes the shoulder portion of the belt around the back of the seat.
+Installing the B-Safe 35 without the base is below average.
+This infant seat has the American belt path, which, unfortunately, is not color-coded.
+We prefer the European belt path, as it feels more stable, in our opinion, because it utilizes the shoulder portion of the belt around the back of the seat.
 The American method threads the belt across the lower part of the seat.

 Ease of Use

-The harness on this seat is stiffer to tighten than some of the competition, and we worry this will get worse over time as the strap gets grimy.
-The release button is located at the foot of the carrier on top of the padding near the tightening strap.
+The harness on this seat is stiffer to tighten than some of the competition, and we worry this will worsen over time as the strap gets grimy.
+The release button is at the carrier's foot on top of the padding near the tightening belt.

-The harness shoulder height adjustment is a rethread style adjustment with four positions.
-This means parents will need to adjust the height with baby out of the seat and from behind.
-The shoulder straps detach from the splitter plate and thread through the slots on the back of the seat.
+Unfortunately, the harness shoulder height adjustment on this infant seat is a rethread style adjustment with four positions.
+This design means you adjust the height with the baby out of the seat and from behind.
+The shoulder straps detach from the splitter plate and thread through the slots on the carrier's back.
 They then rethread through higher slots and reattach to the splitter.
 It isn't hard to do, but it is a hassle considering the number of steps involved and the fact that some seats can adjust with the baby in the seat and without rethreading.
 The corresponding crotch strap has two positions, and together they offer enough variability to achieve a proper fit for most babies.

 The handle on this seat is easy to use and adjust.
-It has dual release levers located on the back side of the handle where the sides attach to the carrier.
+It has dual release levers located on the back of the handle where the sides attach to the carrier.
 Squeezing both levers allows the handle to rotate.
 It has four positions, and all are allowable while driving.
-We did not experience any rubbing with this handle in regards to the canopy, which is a plus and somewhat rare.
+We did not experience any rubbing with this handle regarding the canopy, which is a plus and somewhat rare.

 The LATCH anchors store by tucking under the base on each side.
 Storage prevents the straps and anchors themselves from getting in the way of the carrier connecting firmly to the base.

-This Britax weighs 10.57 lbs and is on the heavy side for seats in this review.
-Given that parents will be lifting the carrier on and off the base and potentially carrying it from place to place with their baby on board, the overall weight of the carrier can be important.
-While we don't think making a buying decision based solely on weight is a good idea, we do believe that it can be a helpful factor when choosing between two otherwise similar options.
+This Britax weighs 10.57 lbs.
+Given that parents will lift the carrier on and off the base and potentially carry it with their baby on board, the weight of the carrier can be important.
+While we don't think making a buying decision based solely on weight is a good idea, we believe that it can be helpful when choosing between two similar options.